Kotodama 16

 This is called sound symbolism, or phono-semantics.

-These sounds are a visceral reaction.
+These sounds evoke a visceral reaction, rooted in collective consciousness.

 For example, the sound made upon coming to an obvious realization (“ah”) and the sound of laughing (“ha”) at ourselves for not realizing it earlier.